ig3/srf-scheduler/README.md

 ### getNewCardMode()

 Returns 'go', 'slow' or 'stop'.

-Go if new cards will be presented when there are no cards due.

-Slow if new cards will be presented, interleaved with due cards but not if there are no cards due.

-Stop if new cards will not be presented.
+This determines whether and when new cards will be presented.
+See getNextCard() for details.

+Mode is `stop` if:
+ * predicted average study time is more than config.targetStudyTime OR
+ * the number of new cards today is more than config.maxNewCardsPerDay OR
+ * there are overdue cards

+Otherwise, mode is `go` if:
+ * predicted average study time is less than config.goModeThreshold OR
+ * predicted study time in next 24 hours is less than config.goModeThreshold

+Otherwise, mode is `slow`.

 ### getNextCard(overrideLimits)

 Returns the next card to be studied or undefined.

 If overrideLimits is true then getNextCard always returns a card: a new card if nothing is due.
-It is perpetual 'go' mode, returning new cards in excess of maxNewCardsPerDay and regardless of targetStudyTime.
+It forces 'go' mode, returning new cards in excess of maxNewCardsPerDay and regardless of targetStudyTime.

-Otherwise, getNextCard returns the next new card if:
+If new card mode is `stop`, getNextCard returns the next due card if there is one, otherwise nothing.
- * average study time in the past and next 24 hours is less than config.targetStudyTime; and
- * total new cards studied in the current calendar day is less than config.maxNewCardsPerDay; and
- * there are no overdue cards; and
- * sufficient due cards have been reviewed since the last new card or there is no due card and average study time is less than config.minStudyTime

-Otherwise, getNextCard returns the next due card if there is a card due.
+If new card mode is `slow`, getNextCard returns the next new card if cards to next new is 0, otherwise the next due card or no card if there is no card due.

-Otherwise, getNextCard returns undefined.
+If new card mode is `go`, getNextCard returns the next new card if cards to next new is 0 or if there is no due card, otherwise the next due card.

 ### getNextDue(overrideLimits)